Budget reports! Budget reports! Long live, budget reports!

 The Net Worth report works rather simply: debts (or negative accounts) are shown in red while assets (or positive accounts) are shown in blue.
 Hover over each bar (both red and blue) to see the breakdown of your debts, assets, and total net worth for each month.

-In the blue container on the right, you will see the timeframe, accounts, and total change in net worth for the selected timeframe.
-Additionally, across the bottom, you’ll see is the itemized month over month change.
+On the right, you will see the timeframe, accounts, and total change in net worth for the selected timeframe.
+Additionally, you’ll see the itemized month over month change.

-If you want to see subcategories, simply click the arrow to the right of each master category (the blue rows) and the subcategories will expand underneath.
+If you want to see subcategories, simply click the arrow to the right of each master category and the subcategories will expand underneath.

 Perhaps the most useful information in the Income v Expense report is seen in the totals at the bottom of each month (along with the overall average and total).
 Over budget months (hopefully these are rare!) are shown in red while under budget months are green:

 So, there you have it: all of your income, spending, assets and liabilities in reports that are easy to filter, manipulate and dissect.
 And pretty to look at and share.
-We hope we’ve filled the reports-sized hole in your hearts!
+Dataheads: go crazy!

 Ok, we’ve got to get back to work!
 Lots more to do!